-NOTE: The refund policy and procedures for Financial Aid are separate and distinct from the University refund policy and procedures.
-The refund policy and procedures for Financial Aid can be found under the Financial Aid section of this Catalog.
+NOTE: The refund policy and procedures for Financial Aid are separate and distinct from the University refund policy and procedures for Financial Aid can be found under the Financial Aid section of this Catalog.
 It is important to check with the Financial Aid office prior to withdrawing from the University as both the University refund policy and the Financial Aid refund policy may be applied.